Ashwin117/MergerCards/README.md

 ###Getting Started###

-Here are the commands to start this app after cloning this repo.
-Please use node 4 as the repo is littered with ES6.
+Here are the commands to start this app after cloning this project.
+Please use node 4 as the project is littered with ES6.

 First, run a local instance of MongoDB in another terminal